luanamc/RobustBI_Scheduling/README.md

 ## Robust Formulations Implementarion

 The **robust_models.jl** file contains the implementation of the two models used for result comparison in this paper.
- - Continuous formulation, based on the previously cited paper
+ - *Continuous formulation*, based on the previously cited paper
- - Bucket Indexed formulation, the new model proposed by us, which is the contribution of this paper
+ - *Bucket Indexed formulation*, the new model proposed by us, which is the contribution of this paper

 ## Setup